harry-taylor-projects/chess/README.md

 # Chess

-So far none of the chess rules have been implemented, all you can do is drag and drop pieces.
+You can drag and drop pieces with the mouse.
+I still need to add: check, checkmate, stalemate, castling, en passant and pawn promotion.